lightDRL/lightDRL/README.md

-# Easy DRL (ezDRL)
+# Light DRL

 ## Install

-1. Download this package from `git clone git@github.com:kbehouse/ezDRL.git` or download this zip
+1. Download this package from `git clone git@github.com:lightDRL/lightDRL.git` or download this zip

 2. Install python requirements by following command